Return to Articles 3 mins read

 We’ve seen customers be brave while testing

-One example stands out in my mind to demonstrate this point.
+One example stands out.
 A customer of ours wanted to make bold changes to a particular page template on their site.
 The changes were radical and brave and aligned with user testing and product goals.

 Unfortunately, when they ran the test, it showed a 30% drop in organic traffic.
 Lucky they had that safety net allowing them to run the brave test!